Kequc/passage-rpc/README.md

 #### heartrate <default: 30000>

-Periodically each of the connected clients will be pinged and terminate ones for which there is no response.
+Periodically each of the connected clients will be pinged terminating ones for which there is no response.
 Checking every 30 seconds is a good default but you might wish to adjust this.

 #### methods <default: {}>